abhishekudupa/abhishekudupa.github.io/_pages/about.md

 distrubuted protocols from a mix of formal and informal specifications.
 The [SyGuS](http://www.sygus.org/index.html) initiative was a happy by-product of my dissertation research.

 In a past life, before I started on the graduate school adventure, I used to be a maintainer and/or enhancer for the C runtime libraries (libc) on HPUX.

+If you're looking for prototypes and/or source code for the tools that I've built as part of my research, you may want to take a look <a href="https://github.com/abhishekudupa"><u>here</u></a>, and if you can't find what you're looking for, then feel free to send me an email.